By Nancy Armitage

 Archer Huntington & Sorolla (1908)

 Joaquin Sorolla was a great Spanish Impressionist painter.
 Archer Huntington met Sorolla in England in 1908.
-In 1909, Huntington invited the painter to exhibit his expressive paintings at his Hispanic Society Museum in New York.
-Sorolla’s paintings are similar to Sargeant & Zorn, I call them “In the moment” paintings.
-In 1911, Huntington commissioned Sorolla to paint 14 large murals called “The Provinces of Spain” at Huntington’s Spanish museum, “The Hispanic Society” of New York.
+In 1909, Huntington invited the painter to exhibit his expressive paintings at his Hispanic Society Museum in New York City, NY.
+Sorolla’s paintings are similar to Sargent & Zorn, I call them “In the moment” paintings.
+In 1911, Huntington commissioned Sorolla to paint 14 large murals called “The Provinces of Spain” for his Huntington’s Spanish museum, “The Hispanic Society” of America in New York City NY.
 Anna Huntington’s dramatic sculptures were all showcased in front of this Spanish Museum.

 Archer Milton Worsham Huntington (Bio File & Fact sheets)